 As the Associate of Partnerships, Melina supports Empatico’s partnership and fundraising efforts.
 Melina has always been passionate about education and driving change by fostering connections.
 While at Amherst College, she mentored low-income elementary school students through Girls Inc. and Reader-to-Reader.
 After graduation, she worked for uAspire, assisting college students with the financial aid process.
 Melina was a Fulbright Grantee in Spain from 2021 to 2022, where she taught 500 middle and high school students.
 She lives in New York City, where she grew up, and enjoys exploring the city’s food scene, discovering new podcasts, and spending time with her baby niece.

 Kayonga Denis Muganza

-Denis is the Social Media Coordinator of Empatico.
+Denis is the Associate, Digital Growth and Communications of Empatico.
 He grew up in Kigali, Rwanda, his hometown, before studying Music Industry & Business Communications in the US and Global Media Industries in the UK.
 Working in music and media in 3 countries taught Denis to spot and predict trends in digital media, leading to his passion for social media.
 He has also been a full-time teacher in New York City and Kigali, where he loved teaching kindergarten the most, an experience that has prepared him for the baby girl he and his wife expect in mid-2023.

 Majo Gimenez Duarte